 Put simply, what you rank for is largely determined by on-page factors, while how high you rank in the search results is largely determined by off-page factors.

 On-page SEO (also known as “on-site” SEO) is the act of optimizing different parts of your website that affect your search engine rankings.
+Where your website appears in search engine results pages is determined by a number of ranking factors including site accessibility, page speed, optimized content, and domain authority.
 It’s stuff that you have control over and can change on your own website.
-Before you attempt website optimization, take a look at our onsite SEO checklist”
+Before you attempt website optimization, take a look at our onsite SEO checklist.

 Put your targeted keywords in the title tag of each page on your site.
 There are many best practices that go into writing an effective title tag.